All pastors have both a life and a ministry. Here are mine.

 Profession: Farmer

-Wife: Junie Mae Turner
+Wife: Junie Mae Turner (My Grandmother)

-Children: Daughter: Jimmie Lee Jackson
+Children: Daughter: Jimmie Lee Jackson (Hammond)

-Son: Cleo Eugene “Gene” Jackson
+Son: Cleo Eugene “Gene” Jackson (My Father)

 Son: Roy Larry Jackson

-Name: John Bunyan Jackson (My Great-Grandfather)
+Name: John Bunyon Jackson (My Great-Grandfather)

 Born: 09/22/1886, Haralson County, Georgia